Wendy Witter: Biography

+Witter was born in Scunthorpe.
+She attended Scunthorpe High School before starting an apprenticeship with J. Lyons and Co. in London.
+She returned to Scunthorpe to work in the family window-cleaning business.
+Wendy moved with husband David to Barton-upon-Humber in 1968.

+In the following decades, Wendy served as a school governess for St Hugh's Special School in Scunthorpe and Baysgarth School.
+She was a member of various public and consumer boards including the Gas Consumers' Council.
+She was an awarded an MBE in the 1992 New Year Honours whilst serving as Chairman of the Humberside Committee for the Employment of Disabled People.
+She served as the Mayor of Barton-upon-Humber in 1976, 1996, and 2006.

-In 2005 Witter was appointed Director of Age UK in North Lincolnshire.
+In 2005, Witter was appointed Director of Age UK in North Lincolnshire.
 She was the Director of the charity Voluntary Action North Lincolnshire from October 2008 until her retirement in October 2014.

-She was an awarded an MBE in the 1992 New Year Honours whilst serving as Chairman of the Humberside Committee for the Employment of Disabled People.

-In July 2019 she was given one of the two annual awards by the Barton-upon-Humber Civic Society for her decades of public service in the town.
+In July 2019, she was given one of the two annual awards by the Barton-upon-Humber Civic Society, in recognition of her decades of public service in the town.